-Actions to improve air quality include regular meetings of the two steering groups set up to progress the action plan measures of the two Air Quality Management Areas.
-In addition the council began an anti-idling campaign - primarily targeting schools, but will be rolled out to other locations.
+Actions to improve air quality include regular meetings of the steering groups set up to progress the action plan measures of the two Air Quality Management Areas.
+In addition, the council began an anti-idling campaign - primarily targeting schools but will be rolled out to other locations.
 Schools were invited to design anti-idling posters in 2020 and winners were made up into signage to use around the county.
-The pandemic slowed this campaign, but it is due to go into action in 2021.
+The pandemic slowed this campaign, but the signage has now been produced and they are being installed in 2022.